MyNameNewPerson/never/NeverlandsMobile/TASK_STATUS.md

 Logs
 Display automation activity and diagnostics.

-The UI must be optimized for small screens and touch interaction.
+The interface must be optimized for touch interaction and small screens.

-WORKFLOW REQUIREMENTS
+DEVELOPMENT WORKFLOW

 All development must follow a structured Git workflow.

 For each feature:

-1. Create a new branch.
+create a new branch
-2. Implement functionality.
+implement functionality
-3. Add or update tests.
+add or update tests
-4. Verify the project builds successfully.
-5. Ensure existing features remain functional.
-6. Submit the changes through a Pull Request.
+verify that the project builds successfully confirm that existing functionality still works submit changes via Pull Request

 Each Pull Request must include:

-description of migrated functionality architectural explanation confirmation that tests pass
+description of implemented features architectural explanation confirmation that tests pass

 FINAL OBJECTIVE

-The final result should be a complete modern mobile client that:
+The final system must be a modern mobile client that:

-preserves all functionality of the original desktop client reuses the logic already present in the repository runs on Android using .NET MAUI supports persistent background automation provides a modern mobile interface is significantly more maintainable and performant
+preserves all functionality of the original desktop client reuses existing logic from the repository runs on Android using .NET MAUI supports persistent background automation provides a modern mobile interface offers significantly improved maintainability and performance

-Development should continue iteratively until the mobile client reaches full feature parity with the desktop client.
+Development should continue until the mobile implementation reaches full functional parity with the desktop client.